Cognitive Dysfunction in Dogs

 Because CCD often affects older dogs, these screening tests are extra valuable because they can also help uncover other common conditions or diseases your older pet may have.

-Treatment for your dog may include the following:
+Treatment for your dog to improve signs or slow progression may include the following:

 - Drug therapy